 Germany’s Angela Merkel is the first woman to earn the title since 1986.
 A win, or a reminder of how long Time Magazine has failed to recognise women?
 Either way, we’re pleased to see her on the cover of Time for her leadership on groundbreaking economic and migration policies.
 One of Merkel’s most celebrated achievements was her open-door refugee policy in response to the Syrian refugee crisis.

 For those playing at home, it’s not the winky former PM pictured.
 Our former Minister for Women didn’t do a whole lot, but that didn’t stop him from claiming the position for a whole 18 months.
 This year, Australia scored a new Minister for Women, who, also happens to be a woman – makes more sense, huh?
 Our new Minister for Women, Michaelia Cash, demonstrated her passion for gender equality when she supported Plan International’s campaign against child marriage last year.

 This year’s Australian of the Year goes towards family violence campaigner Rosie Batty.
 Batty has risen above personal experience to champion the efforts to fight domestic violence with strength and courage – now, Australia is finally paying attention to the epidemic that kills thousands of women every year.

 Almost 200 countries have signed onto ensuring the world’s temperature remains “well below” two degrees.
 This is not only a massive win for everyone impacted by climate change, but it’s also a win for women’s leadership.
 Christiana Figueres has spent much of her career travelling the world, advocating for climate action.
 Now she’s put pen to paper in a world-changing deal.
 Read her incredible story here.

 LBGT women celebrated in the United States and Ireland which declared same-sex marriage as legal.
 Australia, are you next?

 Plan International advocates for the rights of women and girls all year round.
-Learn more about our Because I am a Girl campaign.
+Join us to create Change for Girls.